DeltaDizzy/Lambda-Station-Decals/README.md

-Lambda Station Decals v0.1.1 "ALPHABETICAL" for KSP v1.2.2/1.3.
+Lambda Station Decals v0.2 "BETA" for KSP v1.2.2/1.3.0

-# To Install:
+To Install:

-Place the DeltaDizzy folder inside Kerbal Space Program\GameData
+Place the DeltaDizzy and blackheart folders inside Kerbal Space Program\GameData

-# To Update:
+To Update:

-Delete the DeltaDizzy folder from Kerbal Space Program\GameData and Install the newer version.
+Delete the DeltaDizzy and blackheart folders from Kerbal Space Program\GameData and Install the newer version.

 LICENSE:

-CC BY-NC-SA 4.0
+CC BY-NC-SA 4.0 for all images provided.